HomeDocumentation

 CardWhat it Shows

-Events (24h)Security events logged in the last 24 hours
+Events 24hSecurity events in the last 24 hours

 6Policies